 You’d like to feel like Tarzan?
 Costa Rica has many opportunities for you to feel just like Tarzan felt while he was flying through the jungle.

 Zip-lining above the canopy gives you an incredible opportunity to find out what Tarzan felt when he was flying from tree to tree.
 The longest zip-line in Latin America is in Monteverde and is almost 1 mile long.

 For those looking for a much safer adventure, try the Aerial Tram near the highway to Limon.
 This tour will allow you to experience all the secrets the forest keeps while you fly above the treetops.
 From there, you can enjoy magnificent views of the Braulio Carrillo National Park and a private rain forest reserve.

 If you are really crazy enough to try to find out how it feels like falling out of a tree in the rain forest, try bungee jumping.
-There are quite a few Bungee jumping options in Costa Rica, this one from 1,500 meters altitude is probably the scariest.
-There are also other bungee jumping options like Diving Bungee, The Big Swing, Rocket Launcher and Night Jumps if you’re crazy enough or have the “huevos” to do it.
+There is quite a few Bungee jumping options in Costa Rica, this one from 1,500 meters altitude is probably the scariest.
+There are also other bungee jumping options like Diving Bungee, The Big Swing, Rocket Launcher, and Night Jumps if you’re crazy enough or have the “huevos” to do it.

 When moving to Costa Rica, you’d probably want to be well accepted by your neighbors and the local community.
 If that is the case, don’t let anybody think you’re the mother of Tarzan, even if you are.
 This is my humble recommendation.

 If you’re ready to jump into buying a property in Costa Rica, go the safe way and contact GoDutch Realty for assistance.

 Feel free to leave your comments on this blog.